GSA/piv-guides/Template-2.md

   4. A Markdown style sheet and how to use it.
   5. Some resources on writing (plain language, etc.) and style.

-# Create a New File
+# Create a New File to Start Your Guide

 To create a new file to start your guide, do this: